k06a/NSNull-SelfOrNil/README.md

 ## License

-NSNull-SelfOrNil is available under the MIT license.
+NSNull+SelfOrNil is available under the MIT license.
 See the LICENSE file for more info.